VL-CZ/refdocgen/README.md

 Additional notes:
 - it is possible to use relative links between pages
 - you can include images, JS, or any other resources in the static pages directory, and then reference them from the pages
-- to add custom CSS styles, put them into `/css/styles.css` and they will be included automatically (however, use custom styles only for minor tweaks, rather than completely changing the overall appearance)
+- to add custom CSS styles, put them into `/css/styles.css` and they will be included automatically (however, use custom styles only for minor tweaks, rather than completely changing the overall appearance of the page)
 - it is possible to put the pages (and other files) into subdirectories of the `static-pages/` directory (however, pages nested three or more levels deep will not appear in the top menu)

 #### Example